The Best Curated Luxury Travel Guide to New York City

 For stunning views, head to Salon de Ning at the Peninsula, the hotel’s gorgeous rooftop bar and restaurant.
 It has two outdoor terraces and an indoor bar where you can order shared plates from its small menu — better for a snack, not dinner — and inspired cocktails, such as the Pop Fashion, which infuses popcorn into Maker’s Mark.

-Located on Billionaire’s Row, Mandarin Oriental and Four Seasons Hotel New York feature sleek rooms and modern design and are among the best luxury hotels in New York City.
+Located on Billionaire’s Row, Mandarin Oriental has sleek rooms and modern design and is among the best luxury hotels in New York City.
 I.M.
-Pei designed Four Seasons Hotel New York, which is described as modern-deco.
 Mandarin Oriental is located at the top of the Time Warner Center at Columbus Circle and specializes in discreet luxury.

 For something more contemporary, check into Park Hyatt New York or 1 Hotel Central Park.
 Park Hyatt is noted for its incredible art collection, tranquil Spa Nalai, and gorgeous 65-ft indoor swimming pool with triple-height glass windows overlooking Carnegie Hall.
 The pool plays music underwater from the renowned concert hall, a truly one-of-a-kind experience.
 Wellness addicts will love 1 Hotel Central Park, which styles itself as a nature retreat in Midtown.
 It has organic cotton sheets and mattresses; natural wood ceilings; cozy reading nooks; a three-story living green façade; and casual, healthy dining options.